 4. Distribute an empty bag to another child in order to keep the sermons going.

 The whole church will look forward to this each Sunday, especially if you can do tie the object back into the Gospel story.
+You could even write the Hebrews 4:13 reference on the sack.

 5. It’s always good to keep a spare “Sermon in a Sack” ready to go, in the event that the child with the bag is not present.